Which city is cheaper, Alexandria or New Orleans?

 New Orleans usually gets around the same amount of rain in October as Alexandria.
 New Orleans gets 3 inches (77 mm) of rain, while Alexandria receives 2.9 inches (73 mm) of rain this time of the year.

 Alexandria can be very cold during winter.
 In the winter, New Orleans is much warmer than Alexandria.
-Typically, the winter temperatures in New Orleans in January are around 51°F (11°C), and Alexandria is about 35°F (1°C).
+Typically, the winter temperatures in New Orleans in January average around 51°F (11°C), and Alexandria averages at about 35°F (1°C).

 New Orleans usually receives more sunshine than Alexandria during winter.
 New Orleans gets 158 hours of sunny skies, while Alexandria receives 139 hours of full sun in the winter.